 You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
-Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services.
+Usually, your prescription drugs are only covered if they are filled at a network pharmacy, including through our home delivery pharmacy services.

-SECTION 5 The FAIA Medicare Prescription Drug Plan must end your coverage in the plan in certain situations
+SECTION 5 The FAIA Medicare Prescription Drug Plan must end your coverage in certain situations

-Section 5.1 When must we end your coverage in the plan?
+Section 5.1 When must we end your coverage?

-The FAIA Medicare Prescription Drug Plan must end your coverage in the plan if any of the following happen:
+The FAIA Medicare Prescription Drug Plan must end your coverage with our plan if any of the following happen:

-- If you do not stay continuously enrolled in Medicare Part A and/or Part B. - If you move out of the United States, District of Columbia, Puerto Rico or Guam for more than twelve months. - If you become incarcerated. - If you are no longer a United States citizen or lawfully present within the service area. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide care for you and other members of our plan. - We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you let someone else use your member ID card to get prescription drugs. - o If we end your coverage because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the plan premiums. - We must notify you in writing to end your membership. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.

-• If you no longer meet the FAIA's eligibility requirements.
+- You no longer have Medicare Part A and/or Part B. - You move out of the United States, District of Columbia, Puerto Rico, or Guam for more than 12 months. - You become incarcerated. - You are no longer a United States citizen or lawfully present within the service area. - You lie about, or withhold information about, other insurance you have that provides prescription drug coverage. - You intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - You continuously behave in a way that is disruptive and makes it difficult for us to provide care for you and other members of our plan. - We cannot make you leave our plan for this reason unless we get permission from Medicare first. - You let someone else use your member ID card to get prescription drugs. - If we end your coverage because of this reason, Medicare may have your case investigated by the Inspector General. - You do not pay any applicable plan premiums as required by FAIA. - We must notify you in writing to end your membership. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage. - You no longer meet the FAIA plan's eligibility requirements.